What questions irritate site visitors?

 A website may be liked by many people while another number of users will find it of poor quality.

-1. Page takes too long to load
+1. The page takes too long to load

-It has long been proven that our patience in the context of working with the Internet and modern technologies is at lower level than before.
+It has long been proven that our patience in the context of working with the Internet and modern technologies is at a lower level than before.

 So don't make your site visitors wait indefinitely for your site to fully load.